jasvant0020/Project-Argus_2.0/README.md

 BOT_TOKEN = "your_bot_token"
 CHAT_ID = "your_chat_id"
 ```
-- Use BotFather to create a bot and get a token
+- Use `BotFather` to create a bot and get a token
-- Use @userinfobot to get your Chat ID
+- Use `@userinfobot` to get your Chat ID

----

 ⏱️ Attendance Time Gap
 ```In attendance.py, change:
 TIME_GAP_MINUTES = 5  # prevents frequent logging
 ```
----

 ## 🔊 Alert Sound
 - Place your sound in assets/alert.mp3
 - Must be in .mp3 format
 - It will play when a target person is detected

----

 ## 📦 Installation
 ```🐍 1.
 Clone and Set Up Virtual Environment